Tool List

 ## 📖 Introduction

-**Acemcp** is a high-performance MCP (Model Context Protocol) server designed to provide **codebase indexing** and **semantic search** capabilities for AI assistants (such as Claude, GPT, etc.).
-Through Acemcp, AI assistants can:
+**Acemcp** is a high-performance MCP (Model Context Protocol) server, designed for AI assistants (such as Claude, GPT, etc.) to provide **codebase indexing** and **semantic search** capabilities.
+With Acemcp, AI assistants can:

 - 🔍 Quickly search and understand large codebases

-- 🌐 Manage and debug through a Web interface
+- 🌐 Manage and debug through the web interface

 | Feature | Description |